 - Cliché Storm: Even the tropes that weren't made by the books become RPG cliches in the hands of the DM.

-- Crowning Moment of Heartwarming: Despite the other players wanting to leave as soon as possible, the person who roleplayed Gimli is fully willing to give the GM another chance and play another one of his campaigns, and says "Just get some better source material.
+- Heartwarming Moments: Despite the other players wanting to leave as soon as possible, the person who roleplayed Gimli is fully willing to give the GM another chance and play another one of his campaigns, and says "Just get some better source material.
 I'm sure it'll be great."

 - And in the rant at the bottom of the final page, the creator of the comic, Shamus Young, puts a goodbye speech styled after Bilbo's speech at the beginning of Lord of the Rings:

 - They Wasted a Perfectly Good Plot: Enforced and lampshaded in this strip.
-The author notes how there are a lot of good jokes that can be pulled in this scene, but the Nazgûl and Éowyn are NPCs played by the DM, who take it very seriously.
+The author notes how there are a lot of good jokes that can be pulled in this scene, but the Witch King and Éowyn are NPCs played by the DM, who takes his own story completely seriously.